yonidahan/SwiftKey_capstone/README.md

 Prior to processing the analysis and building the app, the data used -which is from a corpora called HC Corpora- has to be downloaded here : http://www.corpora.heliohost.org/download.html.
 More information about the data is available here :  http://www.corpora.heliohost.org/aboutcorpus.html.

+'script1', 'script2', 'script3' and 'script4' have to be executed in this order respectively.
+The estimation of unobserved n-grams has been performed using a backoff approach.